 Tutors provide extra instruction, outside of the classroom, that can help your child work on different skills, prepare for tests and get better grades.
 Tutors are often former or current teachers.
 Sometimes they’re older students skilled in certain subjects, such as geometry or biology.
 There are also online tutoring services and learning centers that hire certified teachers to provide tutoring.

 Some types of tutoring focus on specific areas such as remedial instruction or test prep.
 But not all tutors specialize in working with kids who learn and think differently.
 Depending on your child’s needs, you might want to consider using an educational therapist or a special education teacher instead of a tutor.

 What is an educational therapist?

-An educational therapist is specially trained to work with kids who have learning and attention issues.
+An educational therapist is specially trained to work with kids who learn and think differently.
 Not all educational therapists are teachers.
 Psychologists, occupational therapists and speech-language therapists may also provide educational therapy services.
 The therapist will work with you and your child’s teachers to come up with a plan to address your child’s needs.

 An educational therapist may work on school subjects with your child as part of an overall learning plan to address skillbuilding.
 But the main goal is to teach your child strategies to become a more effective learner.
 That means the therapist closely monitors your child’s progress.
 She may change teaching strategies, if necessary, so that your child develops the skills to become a successful and independent learner.

 Can a tutoring center help with dyslexia?

 If your child needs help with issues that arise from dyslexia, it might be better to seek out an educational therapist or a reading specialist.
 The tutors at many tutoring centers might not have specific training to work with kids who have dyslexia.

 However, there are some centers that offer specialized services for children with dyslexia.
 For example, there are 50 or so Children’s Dyslexia Centers in 13 states.
 The centers provide free tutoring for students who have been formally evaluated for dyslexia.
 The tutors at these centers are trained in multisensory approaches that help with dyslexia.